Economy and Jobs

 More on Economy and Jobs

-Congressman Joe Wilson (SC-02) issued the following statement after the House of Representatives passed the Restoring Americans’ Healthcare Freedom Reconciliation Act, critical legislation that repeals Obamacare and defunds Planned Parenthood:
+Congressman Joe Wilson (SC-02) issued the following statement after the House passed the Water Resources Development Act (WRDA):